-Theme Key issues Likely evolution without the MLP Change to and impacts upon the views from sensitive landscapes, local residents and the PRoW network.
-Alterations to the urban/rural fringe and increased risk of coalescence between settlements.
-Increasing demand for housing results in increased pressure on landscapes to accommodate new growth.
-Population and Material Assets The increasing population within the Plan area will inevitably create more waste and pollution It is important to ensure waste management accords with the waste hierarchy and reduces the overall quantity of waste Waste facilities will need to be provided to cater for a growing population, prevent fly tipping and increase recycling rates Need to provide suitable housing for a growing elderly population Many pockets of economic/income deprivation, with some suffering severe, multiple deprivation Public transport and sustainable travel options are less widespread in more rural areas of the Plan area.
+Theme Key issues Likely evolution without the MLP Waste facilities will need to be provided to cater for a growing population, prevent fly tipping and increase recycling rates Need to provide suitable housing for a growing elderly population Many pockets of economic/income deprivation, with some suffering severe, multiple deprivation Public transport and sustainable travel options are less widespread in more rural areas of the Plan area.
 The distance and accessibility to key services and amenities, as well as employment opportunities, should be considered when determining where to locate new development.
 Travel time and sustainable accessibility to educational facilities including primary schools, secondary schools and further/higher level educational facilities varies across the Plan area.
-The population of Medway is expected to continue to increase, which will be likely to result in secondary effects.
-Some of these secondary effects could include effects on health, education and social inequalities due to poorer accommodation and the potential for fewer sustainable travel choices being available.
 Energy consumption in all sectors is expected to increase.
 There will be less planning control over the location of future development sites, with potential for planning applications for new homes being allowed in unsustainable locations and/or without necessary supporting infrastructure.
-There is the potential for the required infrastructure to support further growth not being delivered and for more dispersed patterns of development which could increase the proportion of the population with poor access to services.
-Soil The majority of land within the plan area is high quality agricultural land including ALC Grade 1 which may be under threat from new development.
+There is the potential for the required infrastructure to support further growth not being delivered and for more dispersed patterns of development which could occur without a plan, both of which could increase the proportion of the population with poor access to services.
+Soil The majority of land within the Plan area is high quality agricultural land including ALC Grade 1 which may be under threat from new development.
 The development of sites could cause soil erosion and soil loss.
 Soil is a non-renewable resource that will be likely to continue to be lost.
 Rates of soil erosion and loss of soil fertility will be likely to continue to rise due to the impacts of agriculture and climate change.
+Water The Plan area contains SPZ1, SPZ2 and SPZ3 to the south of the Plan area, supporting groundwater resources, the quality and quantity of which should be conserved.
+There are a number of important water resources and marine habitats within and around Medway which are sensitive to pollutants.
+The River Medway is a valued asset that is underused.
+However, development and/or use of the river must not compromise the marine life and ecosystems.
+Medway lies within an area of water stress, where there is a risk of drought with implications for both human and ecosystem health.
+Without the MLP, there could potentially be less control over the location and scale of new developments with potential to result in over-capacity issues at wastewater treatment works (either cumulatively or individually).
+In the absence of MLP-led development, the efficiency and sustainability of water consumption may be unlikely to improve owing to the likely increase in population and associated water demand, depending on the nature of any future changes to national regulations, such as the Building Regulations and any emerging policy / regulations relating to water neutrality.
+Water abstraction, consumption and treatment in the local area will continue to be managed by the Environment Agency and water companies through the Thames and south east RBMPs, WRMP and CAMS in line with the EU Water Framework Directive.